RoBaertschi/chat-application/readme.md

 ## Security

 Your passwords are hashed using bcrypt and passlib.
 The key is currently public so please replace the key if you really want to host a server.
 Your Account is per Server.
 Do not trust any Server you do not know and DON'T use your NORMAL Password for servers that you don't own.
-Because you do not have control as the password is encrypted server side, if they actually just store the password or steal it.
+Because the password is sent in plaintext over either HTTP or HTTPS, the password is encrypted server side, not on your client.
+So they could just steal it without you knowing.
+So be careful please.

 ## Usage